tannonk/understanding_control_tokens/README.md

     --do_eval --do_predict
 ```

-### Attention Analysis

-To analyse the contribution of control tokens via attention weights, we use the method proposed by [Ferrando et al. (2022)](https://arxiv.org/abs/2203.04212) called **ALTI+**.
+### Control Token Contirbutions

+**ALTI+** [Ferrando et al. (2022)](https://arxiv.org/abs/2203.04212) was proposed to measure the *contributions* of source and prefix tokens on subsequent generation timesteps.

+We consider this method to analyse the contribution of the MUSS model's control tokens.

 The notebook [./transformer-contributions-nmt/muss_interprebility.ipynb] can be used to analyse attention weights in the custom BART model trained with Fairseq.

-## Author

-Tannon Kew (kew@cl.uzh.ch)

 <!--